-Based on the Galveston Island, the beach city of Galveston is a popular tourist location in the state of Texas that generates nearly $1 billion in revenue from tourism annually.
-Although the recent BP oil spill has had a significant impact on the cities’ tourism this year, Galveston will likely bounce back stronger than ever now that most of the surface oil has been burned, vacuumed or settled deep onto the ocean floor.
-However, through the expanded use of GPS tracking systems, the city of Galveston could improve the way they cater to tourists, thereby boosting the cities’ reputation as a relaxing getaway destination.
+Based on Galveston Island, the beach city of Galveston is a popular tourist location in the state of Texas that generates nearly $1 billion in revenue from tourism annually.
+Although the recent BP oil spill has had a significant impact on the cities’ tourism this year, Galveston will likely bounce back stronger than ever now that most of the surface oil has been burned, vacuumed or settled deep into the ocean floor.
+However, through the expanded use of GPS tracking systems, the city of Galveston could improve the way they cater to tourists, thereby boosting the cities’ reputation as a relaxing getaway destination

 Galveston, Texas has a history dating back to the early 1800s, and today is home to approximately 60,000 Texans.
 In the early part of the 20th century, most of Galveston’s economy was supported by the local Port of Galveston and gaming.
 However, as times changed, so did the cities’ plan to draw in more tourism.
-Today, the economic driving forces behind Galveston are tourism, health-care and shipping.
+Today, the economic driving forces behind Galveston are tourism, health-care, and shipping.

 Quick Galveston Facts

-The local college, University of Texas Medical Branch, is an 84-acre facility that over 2,500 students attend.
+- The local college, University of Texas Medical Branch, is an 84-acre facility that over 2,500 students attend.

-American National Insurance Company is one of the nation’s largest insurance providers, and the company headquarters are located in Galveston.
+- American National Insurance Company is one of the nation’s largest insurance providers, and the company headquarters are located in Galveston.

-Galveston was hit by a severe hurricane in 1900, and to this day is still considered the worst hurricane to ever hit U.S. soil.
+- Galveston was hit by a severe hurricane in 1900, and to this day is still considered the worst hurricane to ever hit U.S. soil.

 GPS tracking system technology has played a significant role in helping many cities become more efficient and modern.
 Whether the technology is passive or real-time tracking, GPS monitoring has helped cities better operate snow plows, garbage trucks, public transportation and more.
 However, Galveston is a perfect candidate to benefit from fleet management technology because the city has already made it a point to focus on improving and boosting tourism.
-BY utilizing the car tracking technology, Galveston could modernize public transportation, resulting in shorter routes, faster arrive times and more.
+By utilizing car tracking technology, Galveston could modernize public transportation, resulting in shorter routes, faster arrival times and more.